-Occasionally additional procedures may be done along with a TEVAR due variations in the patients anatomy and disease.
+Occasionally additional procedures may be done along with a TEVAR due to variations in the patient’s anatomy and disease.

-Spinal Catheter insertion – This procedure is done in select patients undergoing TEVAR who are at risk of decreased flow of blood to their spinal column due to requirement of a long stent graft placement.
+- Spinal Catheter insertion – This procedure is done in select patients undergoing TEVAR who are at risk of decreased flow of blood to their spinal column due to the requirement of a long stent-graft placement.
 This procedure involves inserting a small plastic tube in your back akin to getting spinal anaesthesia and monitoring the pressure in your spinal column via the same.
-If done the tube is typically removed on the 3rd or 4th post operative day.
+If done the tube is typically removed on the 3rd or 4th postoperative day.

 TEVAR is an advanced endovascular modality that offers comparable outcomes to open surgery without the problems associated with it with decreased hospitalization time and early recovery.